-TripAdvisor.com currently has vacation home rentals in Manhattan starting at $150 per night for a cozy apartment with sleeping arrangements for two people.
-When you from an individual homeowner, you may save a few dollars, but the best benefit is that you will likely meet the owner and have a contact person for guidance in planning your adventures.
+Booking.com currently has Manhattan vacation home rentals at less than $250 per night.
+That’s for a cozy apartment with sleeping arrangements for two.
+When you rent from an individual homeowner, you may save a few dollars, but the best benefit is that you will likely meet the owner and have a contact person in an unfamiliar city.
 As I mentioned before, be aware of city regulations regarding individual rentals and hosted vs. unhosted accommodations in New York City.

 Seafarers and International House

-Another affiliation hotel is the Seafarers and International House, with guesthouse accommodations for sea-bound travelers and sojourners.
-Are you a sojourner?
-Merriam-Webster defines the term as relating to someone with a temporary place to stay.
-Count me in!
-As sojourners, we can enjoy the room for two with a private bath for $195 per night as of this writing.
-A room for two with shared hallway bath is $105 per night.
+As sojourners, we can enjoy a basic room with a bed and desk, which is acceptable for short-term stays.
+Some rooms have a shared hallway bath.
 For those on a budget, this is an excellent choice for an overnight stay.
 This hotel at the corner of East 15th Street and Irving Place in Manhattan is a mission of the Evangelical Lutheran Church in America.

-Always keep in mind that affiliations with churches, universities, and other civic organizations can sometimes reward you with access to unique housing or deep discounts.
+Always be aware that affiliations with churches, universities, and other civic organizations can sometimes reward you with access to unique housing or deep discounts.

 Stay at a Museum in New York City

-Even More Ways to Overnight in New York City
+More Places to Stay Overnight in New York City

-Finally, there are options available for more traditional hotel rooms, with en-suite bath facilities.
-Two long-standing hotels with positive reviews and historical significance are Chelsea Savoy Hotel and The Jane Hotel.
+Finally, there are options available for more traditional hotel rooms with ensuite bath facilities.
+Chelsea Savoy Hotel and The Jane Hotel are two long-standing hotels with positive reviews and historical significance.

 204 West 23rd St.

-This hotel comes highly recommended for budget conscious travelers, with nightly weekday rates starting at $155.
-Conveniently located at 23rd Street, the hotel is near several subways lines.
+The Chelsea Savoy Hotel is highly recommended as an overnight stay for visitors who want to be near the entertainment district and have easy access to a metro station.
+Conveniently located on 23rd Street, the hotel is near several subway lines.
 This hotel features rooms with private baths and provides a continental breakfast each morning.